HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

    source = "ign_geoplateforme_dem"
    dataset = "bd-alti"
    resolution_m = 25.0
-   file_format = "ASC"
-   regions = ["Bretagne"]

 The DEM is deliberately declared under ``[data.dem]``.
 In hydrometry mode, the workflow loads the stations first.
+With ``site_selection.dem.delineation_dem_extent_source = "candidate_outlets_bbox"``, it builds the calculation DEM extent from the bounding box of projected station outlets, expanded by ``delineation_buffer_km``.
+This is useful for previews because it avoids loading a regional DEM, but the buffer must be large enough to include the upstream area needed for catchment delineation.
-With ``site_selection.dem.request_extent = "outlets"``, it uses those projected station outlets to bound the DEM request before building flow products, delineating catchments, and handing the spatial artifacts to the selection/reporting layer.
+Use ``"selection_territory"`` when the safer choice is to load the DEM over the configured territory before building flow products, delineating catchments, and handing the spatial artifacts to the selection/reporting layer.

 Short-term profiles
 -------------------